Dear Council Chairpersons, Leaders and Rostered Ministers of the Eastern Synod,

 Who are we?

-We are a committee that approves grant applications from Synod congregations and institutions to address social justice needs in their community, as well as short and long term support for projects and new mission initiatives.
-Money for these grants comes from CLWR as well as from synodical and national endowment funds that were created through the generosity of our forebearers to advance the mission of the church.
+We are a standing committee of the Eastern Synod that reviews and approves grant applications from congregations, Ministry Areas and related institutions to support short and long term Mission Initiatives as well as Compassionate Justice initiatives addressing hunger and poverty related issues in the wider community.
+Funding for the short and long term mission grants we provide comes from synodical and national endowment funds that were created through the generosity of our forebearers to advance the mission of the church.
+Funds in support of community Compassionate Justice initiatives come to us via Canadian Lutheran World Relief.

-We are looking for project proposals from congregations, specialized ministries and Ministry Areas that we can support with finances and prayer.
-Give some thought to:
+We are looking for creative mission project proposals from congregations, specialized ministries and Ministry Areas that we can encourage and support with finances and prayer.
+Give some particular thought to:

 Focus on Partnership/Area Mission Projects: